Loading-Still/Loading-Still/README.md

 - Solid Works, Inventor, Sketch up
 - Python, Matlab

+---
+**About Me**

+- I Love Drawing
+- More of a coffee person
+- Like to read form time to time

 <!--
 **Loading-Still/Loading-Still** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.